 The clerk of court cancels mortgages, liens, judgments, etc. upon production of a properly executed release document, and provides assistance for cancellation of property bonds and bond forfeitures and the cancellation of inscriptions by prescription.

-Basic forms are available on the Forms page of this web site.
-We offer them as a convenience and to save individuals a trip to one of our facilities.
-They are intended only as samples and for use by qualified notaries or attorneys only, who can best confirm the effectiveness or legality of the forms’ language.
+Forms are offered as a convenience and to save individuals a trip to one of our facilities, and are intended only as samples and for use by qualified notaries or attorneys only, who can best confirm the effectiveness or legality of the forms’ language.
 The clerk of court’s office is prohibited by law from providing legal advice or assistance with the completion of any of these or other forms.
 All documents must be submitted with the appropriate fees.
 Consult the Fees page for the applicable charges.
+These forms may be retyped to suit specific circumstances; however, all of the language in them and the information requested in the blanks, is generally required.

-Additional fees may be found on the Court’s self-help site: www.25thjdcselfhelp.com.
+Additional forms may be found on the Court’s self-help site: www.25thjdcselfhelp.com.

 Recording fees are established by the Louisiana Legislature in accordance with La.
 R.S.
 13:844 (last revised 2017).
 The clerk of court’s office does not receive ad valorem taxes.
 Its operations are entirely funded by the collection of fees for services it provides.
 A schedule of recording fees is available on the Fees page of this web site.